lsst-dm/dmtn-082/index.rst

 There are a number of concerns about the baselined design.

 * The major one is the long latency in the availability of the data.
 We propose that the latency should be equal to (if not less than) the time it takes for an observation or a transient event to be available through the DM Science Platform to users.
-It is absurd to have a gigapixel sized image available to a Science Platform user but not the wind-speed during its observation.
+It would be unfortunate to be in the situation where a gigapixel sized image is available to a Science Platform user but not the wind-speed during its observation.

 * The second one is deployment cadence and interface cleanliness.
 In the baseline design, a desired restructuring of either the raw EFD or the DM-EFD schema involves three systems (the raw EFD, the transformed EFD and the ETL process).
 One of those (the raw EFD) is likely to be strictly changed controled, wheras DM data services are expected to evolve more frequently on the face of user needs.